Main menu

 Author: Dr Harriet Cheng, Dermatology Registrar, Greenlane Clinical Centre, Auckland, New Zealand.
 Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, August 2015.

-Fracture blister is a tense, fluid filled blister on the skin overlying an acute boney fracture.
+A fracture blister is a tense, fluid filled blister on the skin overlying an acute bony fracture.

-Fracture blister complicate approximately 3% of fractures that require hospital treatment.
+Fracture blisters complicate approximately 3% of fractures that require hospital treatment.

-Fracture blister is primarily caused by shearing forces on the skin created by angulation of a boney fracture.
+Fracture blisters are primarily caused by shearing forces on the skin created by angulation of a bony fracture.
 Other factors include:

-Although the blisters appears similar to a second-degree thermal burn, they are not due to heat.
+Although the blisters appear similar to a second-degree thermal burn, they are not due to heat.

-Fracture blister may be diagnosed on the basis of a typical clinical appearance when an underlying fracture is present.
+Fracture blisters may be diagnosed on the basis of a typical clinical appearance when an underlying fracture is present.

 If there is uncertainty as to the diagnosis, skin biopsy may show a subepidermal blister with little inflammatory infiltrate.
 Damage to dermal elastin may also be seen.